Johnny Tremain: Plot summary

 Johnny Tremain is a promising but prideful 14-year-old apprentice at the Boston silversmith shop of elderly Ephraim Lapham.
 The date is on July 23, 1773.
-It is understood that someday Johnny will marry Mr. Lapham's granddaughter Priscilla to keep the shop within the Lapham family.
+It is understood that someday Johnny will marry Mr. Lapham's granddaughter Priscilla (Cilla) to keep the shop within the Lapham family.
 The shop receives a challenging and urgent order from wealthy merchant John Hancock to make a silver dish to replace one that Mr. Lapham fashioned decades before.
 While preparing Hancock's order, Johnny's hand is badly burned when Dove, another apprentice resentful of Johnny, deliberately gives him a cracked crucible that leaks molten silver.
 Johnny's hand is burned and crippled beyond use, and he can no longer be a silversmith.
 Johnny's youthful pride is crushed by the injury.
 He is relegated to work as an unskilled errand boy.
 He goes to find a new job that will accept his crippled hand.

 After a series of rejections, Johnny reaches the low point of his young life.
 While searching for jobs, he encounters in a printshop Rab Silsbee, a young typesetter who is friendly to him.
 He then decides to turn to Mr. Lyte, a wealthy Boston merchant.
 Johnny explains that his mother told him that he and Mr. Lyte are related and as a last resort, to turn to him for help.
 Lyte requests the proof, and Johnny shows him a silver cup with the Lyte family's crest.
 Lyte says it was stolen from him in a burglary, and Johnny is accused of the theft and arrested.
 Eventually, Johnny is freed by the court after Rab brings Cilla to court and she testifies that Johnny showed her his cup before the burglary ever took place.